What do we know about virtual court hearings?

 Children cannot wait to achieve the permanency they deserve.
 Delayed hearings create backlogs and overwhelm dockets, and, as a result, children currently may remain in foster care for months or years longer than otherwise necessary.
 Any court hearing that progresses the case toward permanency is essential to that child and family.

 This brief summarizes key considerations — potential benefits and potential concerns — for courts moving to virtual hearings.
 The information is chiefly anecdotal, and has been gleaned from various presentations and conversations with child welfare leaders, court advocates, judges, and other stakeholders.2 While prior research on remote hearings in criminal court is included, child welfare is still lacking meaningful and sustained input and feedback from parents and children about their personal experiences with virtual court hearings to determine if, how, or when they might be used after the pandemic.
+In 2021, the Family Law Learning Network released a study focusing on litigant perspectives of remote court hearings.
 More thorough research and evaluation is needed to better understand the effectiveness of virtual court hearings and their impact on children and families.